browserengineering/book/book/text.md

 `Tag` object represents the HTML code `<>`, while an empty `Text` object with empty text represents no content at all.

-Since we've modified `lex`, we are now passing `layout` not just the text of the page, but also the tags in it.
+Since we've modified `lex` we are now passing `layout` not just the text of the page, but also the tags in it.
 So `layout` must loop over tokens, not text: